sehlen-bsi/botan-docs/cryptodoc/src/06_pubkey_key_generation.rst

 -----------------

 Botan's SPHINCS\ :sup:`+` implementation is found in :srcref:`src/lib/pubkey/sphincsplus/` and follows [SPX-R3]_.
+Only the "simple" version of the scheme is available.
-It supports the parameter sets provided in Table 3 of [SPX-R3]_ for the SHA2 and SHAKE instantiations of hash functions (note that currently, the instantiations with Haraka are not supported).
+Botan supports the parameter sets provided in Table 3 of [SPX-R3]_ for the SHA2 and SHAKE instantiations of hash functions (note that currently, the instantiations with Haraka are not supported).
 An overview is provided in Table :ref:`Supported SPHINCS+ parameter sets <pubkey_key_generation/sphincsplus/params_table>`.

 .. _pubkey_key_generation/sphincsplus/params_table: